datamadness/MyBlog/_posts/2019-03-24-time-signal-CNN-part2.md

 After transforming 1D time domain data series into frequency 2D maps in [part 1](https://datamadness.github.io/time-signal-CNN) of this miniseries, we'll now focus on building the actual Convolutional Neural Network binary classification model.
 The goal is to detect whether the original time domain signal exhibits partial discharge and is likely to result in a power line failure in the future.

-Two CNN models of various depth and complexity are presented to discuss the hyperparameters, results and suitability for given dataset that presents challenges related to limited size and highly unbalanced classes.
+Two CNN models of various depth and complexity are presented to discuss the hyperparameters, results and suitability for a given dataset that presents challenges related to limited size and highly unbalanced classes.

 #### Full example repo on GitHub
 If you want to get the files for the full example, you can get it from [this GitHub repo](https://github.com/datamadness/Time-signal-classification-using-Convolutional-Neural-Network).
 You'll find two files: